CJPete22/ideal-telegram/design requirements.md

 # 10. Implementation Phases
 Assuming that it is not likely a small team can complete entire program at one time, prioritize which operations must be available in each of three phases of the program development.

-Phase 1 - describe the minimal functionality that will be completed for phase 1 Phase 2 - describe functionality that will be added in phase 2 Phase 3 - describe functionality added in the final phase Future phase - describe functionality that is desired, but won't be in the first three phases.
+Phase 1 - GUI operational and ability to store inputted data about each employee.
+Phase 2 - Calculating strikes, search functionality, and storing inquiry data and other personal files Phase 3 - Calendar view and sorting functionality Future phase - Connect to an email server and be able to send emails (and email templates) from the program.